silexphp/Silex/doc/providers/service_controller.rst

-  Using this method, you can inject the actual dependencies required by your controller and gain total inversion of control, while still maintaining the lazy loading of your controllers and it's dependencies.
+  Using this method, you can inject the actual dependencies required by your controller and gain total inversion of control, while still maintaining the lazy loading of your controllers and its dependencies.
 Because your dependencies are clearly defined, they are easily mocked, allowing you to test your controllers in isolation.